kindelia/Kindelia/WHITEPAPER.md

 Garbage Collection
 ------------------

+Kindelia represents its state as reversible runtime heaps.
+In other words, it would be as if we stored the memory of a JavaScript engine, or of Haskell's STG runtime, as the network state.
+A `IO.save` operation merely links the active function name to a pointer to a runtime expression.
+That is why it is has basically no cost, and is only restricted by the total state size limit.

+This idea has an obvious problem, though: if there is any kind of space leak on the runtime, the blockchain size will grow permanently.
+This could be fixed with a global garbage collector, but that raises the question: who pays for it?
+Fortunatelly, we don't have to deal with this question, since HVM is garbage collection free.
+In other words, running an IO statement will always remove free the data it used, so, the only way the heap can grow is by using `IO.save`.

-Whenever a value goes out of scope, which happens when, and only when, a function or lambda that doesn't use its variable is applied to said value, a garbage-collection procedure is initiated, freeing its data recursively.
+In order for that to be possible, the HVM has an auxiliary garbage collection procedure that is triggered whenever a value goes out of scope.
+This happens when, and only when, a function or lambda that doesn't use its variable is applied to some value.
+In that case, that value must be freed.
+Note that there is no global "search" procedure, nor reference counting system, required to find what memory must be freed.
+As soon as a value is unreachable, its memory is released, cheaply and efficiently.
-That operation is described below:

-TODO: pseudocode of the GC procedure

-TODO: explanation on interaction with duplication nodes

-TODO: explanation on how it is NOT a global GC pass

 Computation and Space Limits
 ----------------------------